ramrom/rams_dot_files/cheatsheets/rust_cheatsheet.md

 ## TYPE SYSTEM
 - no exception handling, (`panic` doesnt count), `Result<T, E>` is commonly used to return errors as values
 - no `null` concept, use `Option<T>` for similar uses in langs with `null` concept
+### PRIMITIVES
+- primitive integers
+    - `i32` - signed 32bit integer, `u64` unsigned 64bit integer
+    - also 8,16,32,64,128 bit sized integers supported
+    - can explicitly declare a integer literal as such: `let a = 42i64` - number `42` as a `i64`
 ### STRUCT
 - very similar to C/C++/golang structs
 - e.g. `struct Foo{ i: i32, b: bool, s: String }`